How To Write A Wedding Speech: Advice From The Experts

 Planning to change your name after marriage?
 You’re in the right place!

-The decision to change your name after marriage can be quite overwhelming, but definitely an exciting one as you embark on this new chapter.
+The decision to change your surname after marriage can be quite overwhelming, but definitely an exciting one as you embark on this new chapter.
 Forbes found that 8 in 10 women change their name after marriage, with some of the remainder choosing to double barrel.
 It’s also becoming increasingly common for husbands to change their name, to that of their partners or a double-barrel, after marriage nowadays too.

 Traditionally, in our South Asian culture, it has always been extremely common for women to change their name after marriage; as seen by our parents and grandparents.
 Ultimately, the choice is yours and it comes down to your personal preferences & beliefs.